djalbat/with-style/README.md

     npm install

-You will need to do this if you want to look at the example.

 ## Usage

 There should be no need to install this package directly.
 For the record, however, the imports are as follows: